In Response to a Competitive Hiring Market, King of Prussia Tech Firm Qlik Innovates Its Talent Acquisition Methods - NewsBreak

 Although no exercise in hiring is always successful, Qlik’s approach provides a worthy setting to evaluate the employee-employer mix.

-“The days of finding a candidate that is a 100 percent fit for a role are over,” he concludes.
-“If we can identify a candidate with the right core skills, who aligns to our core values and who has the aptitude and drive to learn, the results will be a positive hire.”
+“The days of finding a candidate that is a 100 percent fit for a role is over,” he concludes.
+“If we can identify a candidate with the right core skills, who align to our core values and who have the aptitude and drive to learn, the results will be a positive hire.”

 For more on Qlik, its corporate culture, and its open positions, visit its website.